openmfp/kubernetes-graphql-gateway/docs/quickstart.md

 # this will disable authorization
 LOCAL_DEVELOPMENT=true

-# kcp is enabled by default, in case you want to run it against a standard kubernetes cluster:
+# kcp is enabled by default, in case you want to run it against a standard Kubernetes cluster:
 ENABLE_KCP=false

 # you must point to the kubeconfig of the cluster you want to run against: